Day Trip To Porto, Portugal – 15+ Things To Do

 Views over Porto, Gaia and Douro River from Gardens of Palacio de Cristal

-Bolsa Palaceย
+Bolsa Palace

-After a sweet rest in the green spaces in the Gardens of Palรกcio de Cristal, now itโ€™s time to continue our one day trip in Porto and head back to Porto Old Town to see Bolsa Palace (pt.
-Palรกcio da Bolsa).
-Itโ€™s the 19th-century Neoclassical building located in Ribeira District that used to be a stock exchange, thus still sometimes called Stock Exchange Palace.
-If looking at it from the outside isnโ€™t enough for you, you can visit its interiors by taking a guided tour.
-An adult ticket costs โ‚ฌ12 (April 2023).
-For current prices and opening hours visit palaciodabolsa.com website.ย
+After a sweet rest in the green spaces in the Gardens of Palácio de Cristal, now it’s time to continue a day trip in Porto and head back to Porto Old Town to see Bolsa Palace (pt.
+Palácio da Bolsa).
+It’s the 19th-century Neoclassical building located in Ribeira District that used to be a stock exchange, thus still sometimes called Stock Exchange Palace.

-Bolsa Palacein Porto Portugal
+Bolsa Palace in Porto Portugal

-Cais da Ribeira Street in Ribeira District in Porto
+Cais da Ribeira Street in Ribeira District

-You made it!
-Cais da Ribeira Street is (probably) your last stop, a perfect place to finish your one day in Porto.
-Itโ€™s the street that lies on the banks of the Douro River in Ribeira District and from which you can admire Dom Luis I Bridge, as well as the Monastery of Serra do Pilar and Port wine lodges in Vila Nova de Gaia.ย
+Cais da Ribeira Street is a perfect place to finish your one day in Porto.
+It’s the street that lies on the banks of the Douro River in Ribeira District and from which you can admire Dom Luis I Bridge, as well as the Monastery of Serra do Pilar and Port wine lodges in Vila Nova de Gaia.

 Cais da Ribeira is probably the most vivid, touristy, and buzzing place in Porto no matter the hour of the day.
-And no wonder, because itโ€™s really pretty!
-Itโ€™s a real pleasure to walk along the riverfront while admiring colorful old buildings, lined with many quaint restaurants, and cafes.
-If youโ€™re looking for something more peaceful โ€“ get lost among nearby small and charming streets and hidden passageways.ย
+And no wonder, because it’s really pretty!
+It’s a real pleasure to walk along the riverfront while admiring colorful old buildings, lined with many quaint restaurants, and cafes.
+If you’re looking for something more peaceful – get lost among nearby small and charming streets and hidden passageways.

 Cais da Ribeira in Porto Old Town